 For over half a century the life-sized public sculptures by Polish artist Jerzy Jotka Kędziora have expressed his firm conviction that “Art must get out of museums and reach the people.”
-The Friends of Schiller Park, in association with the Art & Balance Foundation of Poland, is pleased to present the exhibition, Suspension: Balancing Art, Nature, and Culture, in Schiller Park, with pieces on display in three additional locations, from October 27, 2019 to March 1, 2020.
+The Friends of Schiller Park, in association with the Art & Balance Foundation of Poland, is pleased to present the exhibition, Suspension: Balancing Art, Nature, and Culture, in Schiller Park, with pieces on display in three additional locations.

 This exhibit features Kędziora’s world-acclaimed series of gravity-defying sculptures.
 The landscapes of Schiller Park, Livingston Park, Thurber Park, and the atrium of main Library will be populated with figures balancing on slender wires suspended in midair.
 They poise on hoops, balance on their toes and freeze in an inverted split.